 Be cautious of water that is too hot when your child is showering or bathing.
 Hot water can affect circulation and cause dizziness.

 Weigh your child every day, at the same time of day, and in the same kind of clothes.

-Give your child all prescribed medications exactly as directed.
+Give your child all prescribed medicines exactly as directed.

-In the first week, avoid sick contacts and make sure to use good hand-washing to avoid spread of infection.
+In the first week, keep your child away from people who are sick.
+Make sure to use good handwashing to avoid spread of infection.